eat-sleep-code/camera.timelapse/README.md

 ## Infrared Cameras
 If you are using an infrared (IR) camera, you will need to modify the Auto White Balance (AWB) mode at boot time.

-This can be achieved by executing `sudo nano /boot/config.txt` and adding the following line.
+This can be achieved by executing `sudo nano /boot/config.txt` and adding the following lines.

 ```
 # Camera Settings